 Summer Season

 During summer, a strong current flows from west to east which completely obliterates the North Equatorial Current during this season.
-It is due to the effects of the strong south west monsoon and the absence of the North-East Trades.
-There is no counter Equatorial Current at this time of the year.
+It is due to the effects of the strong south-west monsoon and the absence of the North-East Trades.
+There is no Counter Equatorial Current at this time of year.
 Thus, the circulation of water in the northern part of the ocean is clockwise during this season.

 Currents of the South Indian Ocean

-The circulation of currents of South Indian Ocean is similar to that of South Pacific and South Atlantic Oceans.
-Following scheme explains these currents:
+The circulation of currents of the South Indian Ocean is similar to that of the South Pacific and South Atlantic Oceans.
+The following scheme explains these currents:

 South Equatorial Current

-Like other oceans, Indian Ocean has south equatorial current wing parallel to the equator from east to west.
+Like other oceans, the Indian Ocean has a south equatorial current flowing parallel to the equator from east to west.

 Mozambique Current

 The South Equatorial Current divides itself into two branches on reaching Madagascar.
-One of them ows through the Mozambique channel between Mozambique and Madagascar coasts.
-This is a warm current and is known as warm Mozambique Current.
+One of them flows through the Mozambique Channel between Mozambique and Madagascar coasts.
+This is a warm current and is known as the warm Mozambique Current.

 Madagascar Current